 10. Seek medical care for untreated conditions.

-Certain medical conditions have a negative impact on fertility and pregnancy.
-It is important to see a gynecologist or primary care physician for a physical before trying to conceive or starting fertility treatments.
-Getting treatment for a previously undiagnosed condition can improve your fertility and help you get fit for pregnancy.
+Certain medical conditions may affect fertility and your chance of pregnancy.
+It is important to see a gynecologist or primary care physician for a physical before trying to conceive.
+Getting treatment for a previously undiagnosed condition can support overall fertility and help you prepare for pregnancy.

-In summary, eat a healthful pre-pregnancy diet, exercise moderately, take the right supplements, and make other lifestyle changes to get fit for pregnancy.
+In summary, eat a healthy pre-pregnancy diet, exercise moderately, consider a high-quality preconception vitamin and other fertility supplements, and make other lifestyle changes that align with your goal of pregnancy.
 Try to incorporate these diet and lifestyle habits into your daily routine.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.